 You should have to scoop (or at least coax) it into the mixer bowl when it is cooled, it should not be able to be poured.
-The other key is to make sure it is completely cooled to room temperature before you add it to the butter.
+The other key is to make sure it is completely cooled to room temperature or even chilled before you add it to the butter.

 The only word of warning is that this frosting doesn’t fare well in hot temperatures.
 It is a very soft butter frosting and you are going to want to keep it cool or at room temperature.

 If you are having a summer BBQ, you’ll want to keep your cake in the house until it is time to serve.
 You can also chill the frosted cake in the refrigerator for a while to help set it, that will give you more time to serve the cake before it gets too soft.

 Tips and Tricks for making Ermine/Boiled Milk Frosting

 Getting the milk and flour paste just right is the key.
 You want it to be a thick paste before you remove it from the heat.

 Be sure to keep stirring it, especially as it thickens.
 You don’t want it to scorch on the bottom of the pan.